TaoHuang2018/Neighbor2Neighbor/README.md

 # Neighbor2Neighbor: Self-Supervised Denoising from Single Noisy Images

-Official Pytorch implementation for the paper accepted by CVPR 2021.
+Official Pytorch implementation for the paper accepted by CVPR 2021, which will be released soon.

 ## Resources